cboscolo/elb2loggly/README.md

     * **Bucket:** Choose the bucket that contains your ELB logs.
     * **Event type:** Put

 ### Configure the S3 buckets with tags the elb2loggly uses to know where to send logs.
+(Alternatively, you can hard-code these values in elb2loggly.js.)
 Using S3 Management Console click the bucket that contains your ELB logs.
   1. Under Properties -> Tags add the following tag:
     * **Key:** loggly-customer-token